Pronouns at the end of the verb: Italian grammar lesson 166

 There’s only one exception to this rule concerning the imperative: when we’re addressing someone in a formal way and we use the formal lei.

-Only in this case, the pronoun goes BEFORE the verb like in the examples below:
+Only in this case, the pronoun goes before the verb like in the examples below:

-Lo facia subito!
+Lo faccia subito!

 Do it now!